dinarly/Story/README.md

 Ai smiled: “Next, we shall learn about the input values — in preparation for calculating the weighted sum of inputs.”

+### Inside the neuron — input values

+Safiyyah and Abdallah had finished joyfully eating their delicious cupcakes.

+The cute robot dog was taking a nap.

+At this precise moment Ai said: “Now — before we can perform any calculations inside our neurons — we must first transform the input values.”

+Abdallah said: “How do we transform them?”

+Safiyyah said: “I know!”

+Abdallah looked perplexed.

+Safiyyah explained: “We have to make sure the input values have a similar size or magnitude.”

+Ai said: “Exactly!!”

+Abdallah said: “Why?!”

+Safiyyah interrupted: “It is easier for the neural network to process the incoming values if they have a similar sort of value.”

+Ai nodded in agreement: “We must normalise or standardise the input values.”

+Abdallah smiled!

+“We will learn how to do this as we progress on our learning journey.”

+“For now — you also need to know that the input values are independent variables.”

+Safiyyah interrupted: “Independent variables — meaning that their variation does not depend on other variables?”

+Ai said: “Exactly!”

+Abdallah looked confused: “So you mean to say — that the variation of the input values — do not depend on other input values?”

+Ai beamed: “Yes!
+Exactly!!”

+The cute robot dog woke up from having a dreamy power nap.

+Safiyyah and Abdallah both smiled.

+Ai said: “Next we will perform an actual example calculation on the input values — by calculating the weighted sum for a most beloved neuron.”

 ## Introduction to Quantum Mechanics

 One day Abdallah and Safiyyah — the friendly dragons — were in the forest — looking up at the night sky.